sqlite/sqlite/autosetup/README.md

 compiling the copy of `jimsh0.c` included in the source tree.

-There are two simple ways to ensure that the configure process uses JimTCL instead of the canonical `tclsh`, and either approach ensures configure script compatibility:
+There are two simple ways to ensure that the configure process uses JimTCL instead of the canonical `tclsh`, and either approach provides equally high assurances about configure script compatibility across TCL implementations:

 1. Build on a system with no `tclsh` installed.
 In that case, the configure process will fall back to building the in-tree copy of